How to Relax and Retreat to Your Bedroom Escape

 Nothing else can take its place

 Retreating to our bedrooms and into the enveloping comfort of our beds is a wonderful way to escape the stress of a long day.
 Nothing beats the plunge into the blissful, cushy softness of clean linens to caress and massage our cares away.

 However, many people who struggle with the diagnosis of depression often retreat to their bedrooms to escape.
+This is actually resembles the symptom of depression referred to as withdrawal.
 Some report staying in bed all day, only getting up for bathroom relief or to get something to eat.